janosgyerik/homepage/_posts/2014-03-20-cleaning-java-projects-with-eclipse-and-plugins.md

 If you ever have to work with ugly legacy code (ugh), or if you want to refactor very complex code (perhaps to reduce cyclomatic complexity?) without breaking anything, here are some practical tips you can use with Eclipse.
+In version Kepler,

-You can install all the plugins I mention below using the Eclipse Marketplace, in version Kepler.
+you can install all the plugins I mention below using the Marketplace.

 ### Get rid of the junk with [UCDetector](http://www.ucdetector.org/)